kendrickcc/odm-azure-wf1/README.md

 ### Output

 This workflow is simply there if you need to check the IP addresses again.
-However, since this is pulled from the `terraform.tfstate` file, it won't reflect any changes if made from the AWS console.
+However, since this is pulled from the `terraform.tfstate` file, it won't reflect any changes if made from the console.

 ### Destroy